vmleon/oci-multiplayer-old/livelabs/devops/infra2/infra2.md

   ![Terraform apply](images/tfvars-devops-tf-apply.png)

+    > NOTE, while Terraform deploys the DevOps infrastructure.
+    > <br>
+    > <br>
+    >
-4. The `apply` process might take up to 10 minutes.
-You will use this time to understand a bit more about the infrastructure that you are creating.
+    > You will use this time to understand a bit more about the infrastructure that you are creating.
+    > <br>
+    > <br>

-5. The DevOps infrastructure includes:
+    > The DevOps infrastructure includes:
-    - DevOps project
+    >     - DevOps project
-    - DevOps GitHub repository mirroring
+    >     - DevOps GitHub repository mirroring
-    - DevOps Build Pipeline and its stages
+    >     - DevOps Build Pipeline and its stages
-    - DevOps Deployment Pipeline and its stages
+    >     - DevOps Deployment Pipeline and its stages
-    - Networking requirements.
+    >     - Networking requirements.
+    > <br>
+    > <br>

-6. Let's explore them one by one.
+    > Let's explore them one by one.
+    > <br>
+    > <br>

-7. DevOps project is the main entity that groups up all the resources associated with the same application/project.
+    > DevOps project is the main entity that groups up all the resources associated with the same application/project.
+    > <br>
+    > <br>

-8. DevOps GitHub repository mirroring is an entity that configures the mirroring of the GitHub repository, basically, a connection with your forked repository that allows synchronization of code between GitHub and OCI DevOps.
+    > DevOps GitHub repository mirroring is an entity that configures the mirroring of the GitHub repository, basically, a connection with your forked repository that allows synchronization of code between GitHub and OCI DevOps.
+    > <br>
+    > <br>
     > OCI DevOps has its own git repository for your code with high level of security and the best integration possible in case you don't want to use other 3rd party source code version control.
+    > <br>
+    > <br>

-9. DevOps Build Pipeline and its stages will build your source code, run your tests, and generate artifacts like files, and container images.
+    > DevOps Build Pipeline and its stages will build your source code, run your tests, and generate artifacts like files, and container images.
+    > <br>
+    > <br>

-10. DevOps Deployment Pipeline and its stages are where all the artifacts get deployed on an environment.
-In your case, a Kubernetes Cluster but it could be anything from virtual machines to container instances.
+    > DevOps Deployment Pipeline and its stages are where all the artifacts get deployed on In your case, a Kubernetes Cluster but it could be anything from virtual machines to container instances.
+    > <br>
+    > <br>

-11. Also, Terraform will create all the networking fabric needed to run the build and deployment pipelines.
+    > Also, Terraform will create all the networking fabric needed to run the build and deployment pipelines.
+    > <br>
+    > <br>
+    >

 ## Task 3: Terraform output